-The right to adequate housing is a core right actualizing other rights like right to life, right to privacy, right to health, and right to education.1 Unfortunately, the housing shortage in Pakistan has resulted in the emergence of various irregular human dwellings.
-These are manifested in the form of illegal subdivisions; illegal Katchi Abadis built on government land; slums in the form of regularized Katchi Abadis, and villages present in the middle of urban stretch.2 These localities lack access to proper facilities necessary to sustain lives with dignity.
+The right to adequate housing is a core right actualizing other rights like right to life, right to privacy, right to health, and right to education.
+Unfortunately, the housing shortage in Pakistan has resulted in the emergence of various irregular human dwellings.
+These are manifested in the form of illegal subdivisions; illegal Katchi Abadis built on government land; slums in the form of regularized Katchi Abadis, and villages present in the middle of urban stretch.
+These localities lack access to proper facilities necessary to sustain lives with dignity.
 The presence of these areas gives a clear message that the Government of Pakistan has not performed to the best of its abilities in its responsibility to adhere to the International Human Rights Law and the Pakistani Constitution in regard to providing adequate right to housing to the low - income Pakistanis.
-Situational Assessment of International Human Rights Law:
+Perusal of International Human Rights Law:

-The right to adequate housing is widely recognized in the International Human Rights Law.
-Pakistan is signatory to various legal instruments which endows the right to adequate housing.
-These instruments include the International Covenant on Economic, Social and Cultural Rights ("ICESCR") and Universal Declaration of Human Rights ("UDHR").
-Article 25(1) of the UDHR considers the right to housing as a human right which is equal to other human rights like food, clothing, and medical care.3 ICESCR which Pakistan has ratified further imposes a duty upon the signatories to recognize right to adequate housing and act accordingly to further their commitment.4 Article 11 of the ICESCR includes housing as essential to an adequate standard of living and obliges party states to take appropriate steps to ensure realization of this right.5 The 'adequacy' standard in right to housing includes the presence of suitable location, habitability, affordability, accessibility, availability of materials, services, infrastructure and facilities, cultural adequacy and legal security.6 The General Comment No. 4 of UN Committee on Economic, Social and Cultural Rights elucidated that right to housing does not only include a roof over head but a place to live with dignity, privacy, basic infrastructure, and a location providing access to all essential facilities.7 It also requires the state to subsidize housing for low-income groups to ensure its accessibility with all amenities to all types of communities.8 2 Arif Hassan and Mohib Hassan, 'Urban Slum Reports: The case of Karachi, Pakistan (Case Study) - 4 Staff, 'UN rights treaty: Pakistan's forgotten promise' The Express Tribune (Lahore, 31st October 2015) - 5 International Covenant on Economic, Social and Cultural Rights, 1966, Article 11 7 UN Committee on Economic, Social and Cultural Rights (CESCR), General Comment No. 4: The Right to Adequate Housing (Art.
-11 (1) of the Covenant), 13 December 1991, E/1992/23 8 ibid.
+Article 25(1) of the UDHR states that the right to housing is a human right which is equal to other human rights like food, clothing, and medical care.3 ICESCR also imposes a duty to recognize right to adequate housing and take actions accordingly.4 Article 11 of the ICESCR includes housing as essential to an adequate standard of living and obliges party states to take appropriate steps to ensure realization of this right.5 The 'adequacy' standard in right to housing includes the presence of suitable location, habitability, affordability, accessibility, availability of materials, services, infrastructure and facilities, cultural adequacy and legal security.6 The General Comment No. 4 of UN Committee on Economic, Social and Cultural Rights considers that right to housing does not only include a roof over head but a place to live with dignity, privacy, basic infrastructure, and a location providing access to all essential facilities.7 It also requires the state to subsidize housing for low-income groups to ensure its accessibility with all amenities to all types of communities.8 It is important to note that states have a specific as well as a general obligation in relation to the right to adequate housing.
+This is reflected in Article 2 of ICESCR which stipulates that states must 'undertake steps, by all appropriate means' to ensure adequate right to housing.
+Thus, states have to fulfill a 'tripartite' obligation to respect, protect, and fulfill this right.
+It is a state's duty to avoid depriving; to protect from depriving, and to assist the deprived for the 10 Ibid (n.1)